 Megan Moncrief, chief marketing officer at Squaremouth.com, another travel insurance comparison site also spoke with Forbes.
 “Since the coronavirus outbreak became widely known in late January, we have seen a 108 percent increase in policies purchased with the Cancel for Any Reason upgrade this year,” says Moncrief.

-If you are traveling, a travel insurance policy can give you the piece of mind you need to enjoy your vacation, no matter what comes your way.
+If you are traveling, a travel insurance policy can give you the peace of mind you need to enjoy your vacation, no matter what comes your way.
 If you’re traveling internationally in the near future, it’s certainly worth pricing out a travel policy with a CFAR clause.

 To learn more about what travel insurance options are available to you reach out to TGS Insurance at www.tgsinsurance.com.